Storm Damage to Roof of Religious Facility

 EDT Analysis and Findings:

-After a series of tornados passed through a southeastern state, a religious facility claimed in excess of five million dollars of storm damage to their property.
+After a series of tornadoes passed through a southeastern state, a religious facility claimed in excess of five million dollars of storm damage to their property.
 A contractor representing the interest of the facility provided engineering reports documenting storm-related damage to the roofing on all buildings at the facility, and structural damage to multiple buildings.

 The facility consisted of nine separate structures, varying from one story, steel framed storage buildings to multi-story, steel and masonry structures.
 A portion of the roofs were flat and were roofed with flexible membranes, while others were steep sloped and were roofed with dimensional shingles.
 The engineering reports provided by the contractor representing the facility documented wind damage to the roofing and water intrusion resulting from the wind damage.